pk0205/yoga-pose/README.md

 ## To run the file on your system

-git clone git@github.com:pk0205/yoga-pose.git
+download and extract the zip file

-cd yoga-pose
+go to file

-pip install requiremen.txt
+pip install requirement.txt

 python run app.py